DisplayLink/evdi/README.md

 # Extensible Virtual Display Interface

-## (Use at own risk) Hack-fix for slow screen update rate on AMD/DisplayLink

 For Gnome/Wayland please use upstream EVDI: https://github.com/DisplayLink/evdi

-About this hack-fix:
+## Slow screen update rate on AMD/DisplayLink

-The amdgpu driver implements uncached CPU mapping over DMA-BUF interface to rendered framebuffer (this is normal for discreet GPU's but quite unfortunate for shared memory systems like Ryzen 7 4750U).
-DMA-BUF is a preferred way to import buffer into the EVDI driver and it works quite well on Intel integrated graphics.
-On AMD the uncached CPU access caters for very poor framebuffer copy performance in EVDI.
+The amdgpu driver uses uncached CPU mapping over DMA-BUF interface to rendered framebuffer.
+Although it is normal for discreet GPU's, it is quite unfortunate for shared memory systems like Ryzen 7 4750U.
+Uncached CPU access caters for very poor framebuffer copy performance in EVDI, which is especially visible on high resolutions screens.
+DMA-BUF interface is a preferred method to share buffer with EVDI and it works quite well on Intel integrated graphics systems.
+Currently upstream EVDI driver avoids this pixel path for AMD systems when running on Gnome/Wayland.

+## Hack-fix on this branch

 In this hack-fix a cached CPU mapping on backing pages is done in EVDI bypassing/ignoring amdgpu driver completely.
-This improves framebuffer copy times by factor x20.

-This is NOT a correct way to implement it, and users mileage can vary using this implementation (crashes have been reported).
-When working however, it will likely make the system more performant than using upstream EVDI as it avoids framebuffer copy by the GPU in the compositor.
+This is NOT a correct way to implement it as amdgpu driver should be responsible for managing its memory.
+Although it seems to work (on APUs), users mileage can vary using this implementation (crashes have been reported).
+This hack fix improves framebuffer copy times significantly.
+When working, it will likely make the system more performant than using upstream EVDI as it avoids additional framebuffer copy by the GPU in the compositor.

-How to use it.
+## How to use it.
 (make sure you know how to revert it in case it does not work)

 ### With DKMS version >= 2.8.2